Jacques Necker: Compte rendu au roi (Report to the King)

-By 1781, France was suffering financially, and as director-general of the royal treasury he was blamed for the rather high debt accrued from the American Revolution.
-A series of pamphlets appeared.
+By 1781, France was suffering financially, and, as director-general of the royal treasury, he was blamed for the rather high debt accrued from the American Revolution.
+A series of pamphlets appeared, criticizing Necker.
 Jacques-Mathieu Augeard attacked him on his foreign origin, his faith, and economic choices.
 The main reason behind this was the action of Necker "cooking the books" or falsifying the records.
-He brightened the picture by excluding military outlays and other 'extraordinary' charges and ignoring the national debt.
+He brightened the picture by excluding military outlays and other 'extraordinary' charges (Menus-Plaisirs du Roi) and ignoring the national debt.
 Both Necker and Calonne were deceived with the number of pensions and gratifications.
 The king spent much more on his brothers than on public health.
 After Necker had shown Louis XVI his annual report, the king tried to keep its contents secret.
 Necker met the challenge aggressively by asking the King to bring him into the royal council.
 In revenge, Necker made the Compte rendu au roi public; in no time between 200,000 copies were sold.
 It was rapidly translated into Dutch, German, Danish, Italian and English.

 In his most influential work, which brought him instant fame, Necker summarized governmental income and expenditures to provide the first record of royal finances ever made public.
 The Account was meant to be an educational piece for the people, and in it, he expressed his desire to create a well-informed, interested populace.
 Before, the people had never considered governmental income and expenditure to be their concern, but the Compte rendu made them more proactive.